Chapter 3 : Making the World Disappear

 “Hogwarts is going to be great,” he announced.
 “No parents, and I can finally do magic.”

 “What, can’t you do magic yet?”
-Morgan taunted, feeling slightly resentful at the way she had to depend on this boy for entertainment.
+Morgan taunted, feeling slightly resentful at the boy’s disinterest.

 “Of course I can,” he informed her, disgust at the mere suggestion written all over his face.